 Creating Story or Epic swimlanes will simply present the stories or epics in the project and what status they are currently in.
 There will be other information on the cards but it is a standard view of the state of a project and looks very much like a traditional Kanban board.

 Selecting this option shows a person-by-person view of what work is assigned to them.
 This might be useful for a quick view of the workload at scrum master level or to see what reliance a project has on an individual, e.g. if they were ill/unable to work for a period of time.

 “For smaller teams, we actually prefer to do quick filters for each assignee.Patty Land, Project Management Consultant, PwC

-On the kanban for our waterfall teams who are executing a project plan, I see a lot of value in using swimlane by query to dedicate a swimlane to critical path and another to behind target.”
+On the kanban for our waterfall teams who are executing a project plan, I see a lot of value in using swimlane by query to dedicate a swimlane to ‘critical path’ and another to ‘behind target’.”

-By utilizing a label and adding a new swimlane at the top of your settings then this and other tagged issues will suddenly be the prime focus of the next catchup meeting and can be dealt with accordingly.
+The configuration options and uses are endless here.
+If, for example, your boss suddenly determines that an issue you deemed insignificant has to be fixed for a big demo coming up, you could utilize a label and add a new swimlane at the top of your settings.
+Then this and other tagged issues would become be the prime focus of the next catch-up meeting and can be dealt with accordingly.

 TIP: Jira allows as many boards as you want, so you don’t ever have to stick with one view.
 Why not have a swimlane board dedicated to priorities and one dedicated to individual workload?